sgoel97/blog/content/blog/quant-interview/index.md

 ## Aknowledgements

-Shoutout to [Traders at Berkeley](https://traders.berkeley.edu/) for being an amazing knowledge source and community!
+Shoutout to [Traders at Berkeley](https://traders.berkeley.edu/) for being an amazing knowledge source and community.